Network Security Monitoring with Suricata

 sudo apt install software-properties-common -y

-sudo add-apt-repository ppa:oisf/suricata-stable
+sudo add-apt-repository ppa:oisf/suricata-stable -y

 sudo apt update

-sudo apt install suricata -y
+sudo apt install suricata jq -y

 suricata --version